-In adult males the upper and lower incisors and the lower canines develop into fighting teeth or fangs that can be more than 1.2 inches (3 centimeters) long.
-In females these teeth do not develop as much as in males.
-Other than the difference in tooth morphology, sexual dimorphism in alpacas is minor.
+The Smithsonian's National Zoo exhibits huacaya alpaca.
+Alpacas have no top, front teeth.
+An adult male alpaca's upper and lower incisors and lower canines develop into fighting teeth or fangs that can be more than 1.2 inches (3 centimeters) long.
+These teeth do not develop as much in females.
+Aside from this difference in tooth morphology, sexual dimorphism is minimal in alpacas.

-Huacaya alpaca have a birth weight of between 10 and 17 pounds (4.5t o 7.7 kg) and grow to an adult weight of between 100 and 190 pounds (45.3 to 86.1kg).
-Adults stand 32 to 39 inches (81.2 to 99cm) at the shoulder, they have long legs and necks and straight ears.
+Huacaya alpaca have a birth weight of between 10 and 17 pounds (4.5 to 7.7 kilograms) and grow to an adult weight of between 100 and 190 pounds (45.3 to 86.1 kilograms).
+Adults stand 32 to 39 inches (81.2 to 99 centimeters) tall at the shoulder.

-Alpacas express themselves with a soft hum, other vocalizations and body language, such as neck posturing, ear and tail positioning, and head tilt.
+Alpacas express themselves with a soft hum, other vocalizations and body language, such as neck posturing, ear and tail positioning, and head tilting.
 They have excellent eyesight and hearing, and will alert the herd and their human keepers of perceived danger with a staccato alarm call.
 Alpacas rarely spit at people unless frightened or abused, but will use this form of communication with each other to register a complaint.

 Alpacas are strict grazers.
 In their native South America, domesticated herds feed on grasses from the mountainsides and valleys of the Andes.
 For thousands of years, alpacas have lived where grass grows sparsely, and they require much less food than most animals their size.
 In human care, alpacas usually feed on a combination of fresh grass and low-protein hay.
 The Zoo's huacaya alpaca are fed mixed grass and herbivore feed.